nfra/DataScienceCourseHomework/exercises-3/rmarkdown/individual_exercise_writeups/exercises3_problem2_writeup.md

 running through an omitted variable.
 If the high alert reduces the number of tourists in Washington, it may suppress crime by diminishing the pool of possible victims.
-Klick and Tabarrok use Metro ridership as a measure of tourism, and control for that in column (2) of the table above.
+Klick and Tabarrok use Metro ridership as a measure of tourism, and control for that in the second column of the table above.
 The causal estimate is reduced in that regression to a decrease of about 6 in the number of crimes per day.

 In their paper, Klick and Tabarrok actually argue against the idea that they have to control for Metro ridership: